MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/tutorial-migrating-to-ul.md

 ### Configure advanced labeling settings in PowerShell

 1. Connect to the Office 365 Security & Compliance Center PowerShell module.
-For more information, see [Security & Compliance Center PowerShell documentation](https://docs.microsoft.com/powershell/exchange/connect-to-scc-powershell)
+For more information, see [Security & Compliance Center PowerShell documentation](https://docs.microsoft.com/powershell/exchange/connect-to-scc-powershell).

-1. To define an advanced label setting, use the **Set-Label** cmdlet, specifying the AdvancedSettings parameter, the label you want to apply the setting to, as well as key/value pairs to define your setting.
+1. To define an advanced label setting, use the **Set-Label** cmdlet, specifying the **AdvancedSettings** parameter, the label you want to apply the setting to, as well as key/value pairs to define your setting.

     Use the following syntax: